HengWeiBin/Oil-Polution-Dataset-with-PIDNet/README.md

-# Oil Polution Dataset with PIDNet
+# Oil Pollution Dataset and PIDNet

 *This is **not** the official repository for [PIDNet](https://github.com/XuJiacong/PIDNet) ([PDF](https://arxiv.org/pdf/2206.02066))*